 " HOW DO WE HANDLE YOUR SOCIAL LOGINS? " below.

 Application Data.
 If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:

-Amazon Affiliation Facebook account , Google account and Apple account Google Cloud Platform YouTube video embed Cloud Firestore , Cloud Functions for Firebase , Cloud Storage for Firebase , Firebase Hosting and Netlify Firebase Dynamic Links Facebook Login , Firebase Authentication , Google OAuth 2.0 and Google Sign-In Google Analytics for Firebase Crashlytics , Firebase Crash Reporting and Firebase Performance Monitoring Firebase Remote Config , TestFlight and Google Play Console
+Amazon Affiliation Facebook account , Google account and Apple account Google Cloud Platform YouTube video embed Cloud Firestore , Cloud Functions for Firebase , Cloud Storage for Firebase , and Firebase Hosting Firebase Dynamic Links Facebook Login , Firebase Authentication , Google OAuth 2.0 and Google Sign-In Google Analytics for Firebase Crashlytics , Firebase Crash Reporting and Firebase Performance Monitoring Firebase Remote Config , TestFlight and Google Play Console

 More information about our data collection and sharing practices can be found in this privacy notice .
 SaidThat, Inc. has not sold any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
 SaidThat, Inc. has disclosed the following categories of personal information to third parties for a business or commercial purpose in the preceding twelve (12) months: "Financial incentive" means a program, benefit, or other offering, including payments to consumers as compensation, for the disclosure, deletion, or sale of personal information.
 SaidThat, Inc. Marc Frankel 60 11th ST NE APT 1904 Atlanta , GA 30309 United States

 - Mobile Device Access.
 We may request access or permission to certain features from your mobile device, including your mobile device's

 contacts, social media accounts, storage, camera, and other features.
 If you wish to change our access or permissions, you may do so in your device's settings.